gregurco/jobeet-tutorial/docs/days/day-11.md

 Note that we set the password using `setPlainPassword` and not `setPassword`.
 It gives us possibility to setup plain password and not to worry about encoding used in project.
 Special listener will replace plain password with encoded one before inserting in database.
-Also we specifies the role for each user and activated them using `setEnabled` method.
+Also we specified the role for each user and activated them using `setEnabled` method.

 Now run fixtures: